Lonnie Holley explains the story of his incredible art and life in this video:

 Lonnie Holley was born the seventh of twenty-seven children in Birmingham, Alabama.
 He was moved around from foster home to foster home, until he ran away to Louisiana when he was fourteen.
 He drifted around the South working as a short-order cook in Louisiana, Florida and Alabama.
-Eventually Holley settled in Birmingham where he lives today with five of his fifteen children (and a grandchild.)
+Eventually Holley settled back in Birmingham.

 When his sister’s two children died in a house fire in 1979, Holley became so depressed that he almost committed suicide.
 In the weeks that followed, he decided to do something constructive with his grief.
 As the family could not afford to buy tombstones for the children, he decided to make them himself.